wellyshen/react-cool-inview/README.md

 ## Features

-- 🚀 Monitors elements with performant and non-main-thread blocking way, using [Intersection Observer](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API).
+- 🚀 Monitors elements with highly-performant and non-main-thread blocking way, using [Intersection Observer](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API).
 - 🎣 Easy to use, based on React [hook](https://reactjs.org/docs/hooks-custom.html#using-a-custom-hook).
 - 🎛 Super flexible [API](#api) design which can cover [all the cases](#usage) that you need.
 - 🖱️ Supports [scroll direction](#scroll-direction), cool right?